“Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh.” —Genesis 2:24

 A Choice, not a Law

 I have spoken to a number of people on this subject.
 Some had true desire and love for others in their hearts.
 Some had idle curiosity.
 Some had prideful, selfish lust.
-The “why” is far more important than the “how.”
-In polygamy or polyamory, it is easy to point out the example of having multiple children.
+The Lord has shown me that the “why” is far more important than the “how.”
+In polygamy, a common “why” defense commonly pointed out is the example of having multiple children.
 With every child a couple has, the love expands, it doesn’t divide or diminish.
 The same is, or should be, true with multiple spouses.

 I believe this is why the Lord gave Revelation of David 10 to us in the manner He did.
 We must first have a rock solid foundational relationship with our spouses and together with God.
 Only then can we, as married couples or groups, be moved by the Spirit to add to a marriage.
 And again, it’s not for everyone.
 This is likely why polygamy is not required by the Lord.
-Neither polyamory or polygamy are seen as a sexual orientations by law, like heterosexuals or those of the LGBTQ community, but rather as a lifestyle.
-Thus it is a choice.
-That said, some psychologists disagree pointing out that there are those that do identify as polyamorous as a sexual orientation, as their sexual orientation.
-And, they and their partners May choose to live this lifestyle in a way that honors their covenants to and with God.
-To do this as a lifestyle choice, polygamy or polyamory must be an option or opportunity given to and accepted by all involved and from the Lord by revelation.
+To do this as a choice, and so polygamy must be an option or opportunity given to and accepted by all involved and from the Lord by revelation.
+It must never be forced on anyone.

 Recommended further reading: